NikKowPHP/social-brain/chapters/chapter-7.md

 How do you apply the Clarity Protocol when you're speaking?
 The principles are the same, but the execution is different.

 *   **One Goal Per Message:** Before you unmute, know the single, most important point you need to make.
-Don't ramble.
 *   **Headline First (The Verbal Subject Line):** Do not bury your main point.
 Start with a verbal headline that tells the listener's brain how to file what you're about to say.
-    *   Instead of starting with a long backstory, start with: *"I have a specific proposal on the budget..."* or *"I want to raise a concern about the timeline..."* or *"I have a question about the user interface."*
+    *   Instead of starting with a long backstory, start with: *"I have a specific proposal on the budget..."* or *"I want to raise a concern about the timeline..."*
 *   **Chunk the Details (Signposting):** Use verbal "bullet points" to structure your thoughts.
 Use transition phrases called signposts.
 For example:
     *   "My point has three parts.
 First...
 Second...
 And finally..."
     *   "The main issue is X. The reason this is happening is Y. My proposed solution is Z."